Well I'd rather see you dead, little girl

 You better run for your life if you can, little girl

-Hide your head in the sand little girl
+Hide your head in the sand, little girl

 Catch you with another man

-That's the end'a little girl
+That's the end, little girl

 I'd rather see you dead, little girl